BelfrySCAD/BOSL2/tutorials/Attachments.md

 ### `edge_profile()`
 Using the `edge_profile()` module, you can provide a 2D profile shape and it will be linearly extruded to a mask of the apropriate length for each given edge.
-The resultant mask will be tagged with "mask" so that you can difference it away with `diff("mask")`.
+The resultant mask will be tagged with "remove" so that you can difference it away with `diff()` with the default "remove" tag.
 The 2D profile is assumed to be oriented with the BACK, RIGHT (X+,Y+) quadrant as the "cutter edge" that gets re-oriented towards the edges of the parent shape.
 A typical mask profile for chamfering an edge may look like: